AB-physics/Computational-physics/MicrOMEGAs/README.md

 ```
 tar -zxvf micromegas_6.2.3.tgz
 ```
-Then go into the extracted folder:
+Then move into the extracted folder:
 ```
 cd micromegas_6.2.3
 ```
-General compilation command (required for all models):
+Run the general compilation command (required for all models):
 ```
 make
 ```